alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 ## Security
 The swarm mode public key infrastructure (PKI) system build into Docker makes it simple to securely deploy a container orchestration system.
 The nodes use TLS to authenticate, authorize and encrypt the communication with other nodes.
-When you create a new swarm manager, it create a new root Certificate Authority which are used to secure communication with other nodes.
+When you create a new swarm manager, it creates a new root Certificate Authority which is used to secure communication with other nodes.

 # Deploy a service
 `docker service create --name web nginx`